Sherlock (TV series): Books and websites

 BBC Books published some of Conan Doyle's original collections and novels as tie-in editions, with cover art featuring Cumberbatch and Freeman.
 A Study in Scarlet and The Adventures of Sherlock Holmes were released in autumn 2011, with introductions by Moffat and Gatiss respectively.
 The Hound of the Baskervilles, The Sign of Four and The Memoirs of Sherlock Holmes were released in March 2012, with introductions by Cumberbatch, Freeman and Thompson respectively.
 Two more books, The Return of Sherlock Holmes and His Last Bow, were released in December 2013, ahead of the premiere of the third series.
 They featured introductions by Gatiss and Moffat respectively.
 According to Radio Times, the popularity of Sherlock has led to a resurgence in the sales of the original Conan Doyle stories.
-Publishers and retailers reported a 180% rise in sales of Sherlock Holmes books during the first series' broadcast.Sherlock: The Casebook, a companion book to the series written by Guy Adams, was published by BBC Books in the United Kingdom in October 2012.Adams, Guy, Sherlock: The Casebook, BBC Books, 25 October 2012, ISBN 978-1849904254 The book was republished in the United States under the title The Sherlock Files: The Official Companion to the Hit Television Series in July 2013.
+Publishers and retailers reported a 180% rise in sales of Sherlock Holmes books during the first series's broadcast.Sherlock: The Casebook, a companion book to the series written by Guy Adams, was published by BBC Books in the United Kingdom in October 2012.Adams, Guy, Sherlock: The Casebook, BBC Books, 25 October 2012, ISBN 978-1849904254 The book was republished in the United States under the title The Sherlock Files: The Official Companion to the Hit Television Series in July 2013.
 In Japan, a manga adaptation of the first series illustrated by Jay was serialised in Kadokawa's Young Ace magazine from 4 October 2012.
 The English translation of this manga series was released by Titan Comics in the UK and US beginning on 8 June 2016.
 In October 2012, Winning Moves sold a Sherlock-themed edition of Cluedo.
-The first episode of the second series ("A Scandal in Belgravia") was adapted, with Sherlock: A Scandal In Belgravia: Part 1 (ISBN 9781787733169) being released by Titan Books in the UK in July 2020, with Part 2 (ISBN 9781785865497) published in March 2022.
+The first episode of the second series (A Scandal in Belgravia) was adapted, with Sherlock: A Scandal In Belgravia: Part 1 (ISBN 9781787733169) being released by Titan Books in the UK in July 2020, with Part 2 (ISBN 9781785865497) published in March 2022.

 BBC Online published several tie-in websites relating to the show's fictional world.
 These were written by Joseph Lidster, who had also contributed to the Doctor Who tie-in websites.
 Two websites – thescienceofdeduction.co.uk and johnwatsonblog.co.uk – feature the events from the show in the form of puzzles and case-summaries, often with comments (for example, by John Watson's sister, "Harry").
 There are also several blogs about "unseen" cases that do not feature on television.
 Similar to the broadcast cases, these retain familiar elements from classic Arthur Conan Doyle stories: "The Geek Interpreter" instead of "The Greek Interpreter", and "The Six Thatchers" instead of "The Six Napoleons".
 On the websites, links can be found to Molly Hooper's diary and the official website of Connie Prince.